danielabar/meblog/src/markdown/learning-from-screencasts.md

 ## Expect Issues

-Sometimes you'll run into an issue where your code doesn't produce the same result as the instructor's or errors, doesn't compile etc. There are several reasons for this.
-Don't shrug and skip over this.
+Sometimes you'll run into an issue where your code doesn't produce the same result as the instructor's or errors, doesn't compile etc. Don't shrug and skip over this.
 It's important to investigate why your result is different.
 Here are some possible reasons:

 **Bug in your code:** Review your code carefully and compare it to instructors for any typos.
 This is the root cause of many issues I've encountered in my years of learning from screencasts.